aglorhythm/-girly--devops-cheat-sheets/docker-cheat-sheet/how-to-install_docker.md

-# 🌸✨ Installing Docker on  (Ubuntu & Debian) - A Girly Guide ✨🌸
+# 🌸✨ Installing Docker on Linux (Ubuntu & Debian) - A Girly Guide ✨🌸

 Hello there, fabulous tech enthusiast! 🌟It's time to step in the world of containerization with Docker ?
 Fine!
 This guide will help you installing Docker on your Linux machine, that magical tool that lets you build, run, and manage containers like a tech diva! 💻🎀 Let's get started :)